glarerena/wk8d2-bank/README.md

-This is the start of the read me for wk8d2.
+This is the Bank Management System Code for JTC Tech Pathways SU 24 WK8D2 Object Oriented Programming Part 1